 • Items stored below Base Flood Elevation (BFE): Anything kept in a basement, crawlspace, or another area below the designated BFE may be excluded.
 That includes exercise equipment, furniture, and spare appliances.

 • Valuables: Cash, precious metals, stock certificates, deeds, rare coins, and artwork are not covered.
-Neither are family heirlooms or high-value collectibles.
+Neither are family heirlooms, or high-value collectibles.

 • Paper documents: Important paperwork, old photos, and computer files can all be destroyed in a flood, and flood insurance won’t pay to replace them.